nlohmann/mutate_cpp/README.md

 ## Help!

 Mutate++ is in a very early stage, and there is a lot to do.
-In particular, we are aware of severy limitations:
+In particular, we are aware of severe limitations:

-- Mutations are created very naively on a purely syntactial level and often result in code that fails compilation.
+- Mutations are created very naively on a purely syntactical level and often result in code that fails compilation.
   Using, for instance, LLVM-based tools could help to use more type information to create mutations which are more likely to result in valid C++ programs.
 - The web app has a terrible UX, and should be overworked by someone who knows more about this...